-10 Option 1 - statutory maternity pay
+Option 1 - statutory maternity pay

-- 10.1 Statutory maternity pay is payable for up to 39-weeks of your maternity leave. - 10.2 The first six weeks is payable at 90% of your average weekly earnings. - 10.3 The remaining 33-weeks is payable at a rate set by the Government for the relevant tax year, or at 90% of your average weekly earnings, whichever is lower. - 10.4 You will qualify for statutory maternity pay if: - 10.4.1 you have been continuously employed for at least 26-weeks at the end of your qualifying week; - 10.4.2 you are still pregnant 11-weeks before the start of your expected week of childbirth, or have already given birth; - 10.4.3 you have provided us with a MAT B1 form confirming your expected week of childbirth; - 10.4.4 you have stopped working; and - 10.4.5 your average weekly earnings are not less than the lower earnings limit for national insurance contributions. - 10.5 If you become eligible for a pay rise between the start of the original calculation period and the end of your maternity leave, your statutory maternity pay will be recalculated to take account of your pay rise, regardless of whether statutory maternity pay has already been paid.
+Statutory maternity pay is payable for up to 39 weeks of your maternity leave.

+The first six weeks is payable at 90% of your average weekly earnings.
+The remaining 33 weeks is payable at a rate set by the Government for the relevant tax year, or at 90% of your average weekly earnings, whichever is lower.

+You will qualify for statutory maternity pay if:

+- you have been continuously employed for at least twenty-six-weeks at the end of your qualifying week; - you are still pregnant eleven-weeks before the start of your expected week of childbirth, or have already given birth; - you have provided us with a MAT BI form confirming your expected week of childbirth; - you have stopped working; and - your average weekly earnings are not less than the lower earnings limit for national insurance contributions.

+If you become eligible for a pay rise between the start of the original calculation period and the end of your maternity leave, your statutory maternity pay will be recalculated to take account of your pay rise, regardless of whether statutory maternity pay has already been paid.

-- 10.6 This means that your statutory maternity pay will be recalculated and increased retrospectively, or that you may qualify for statutory maternity pay, if you did not previously. - 10.7 In these circumstances, you will be paid a lump sum to make up any difference between statutory maternity pay already paid and the amount payable as a result of the pay rise. - 10.8 Statutory maternity pay is treated as earnings and is therefore subject to PAYE and national insurance deductions.
+This means that your statutory maternity pay will be recalculated and increased retrospectively, or that you may qualify for statutory maternity pay if you did not previously.

+In these circumstances, you will be paid a lump sum to make up any difference between statutory maternity pay already paid and the amount payable as a result of the pay rise.

+Statutory maternity pay is treated as earnings and is therefore subject to PAYE and national insurance deductions.

-11 Maternity allowance
+Maternity allowance

-- 11.1 If you are not entitled to statutory maternity pay, you may qualify for maternity allowance from the Government. - 11.2 If this is the case, we will provide you with an SMPI form so that you are able to pursue a claim for maternity allowance.
+If you are not entitled to statutory maternity pay, you may qualify for maternity allowance from the Government.
+If this is the case, we will provide you with an SMPI form so that you are able to pursue a claim for maternity allowance.

-12 Your rights during maternity leave
+Your rights during maternity leave

-- 12.1 During ordinary maternity leave and additional maternity leave, all the terms and conditions of your contract except normal pay will continue. - 12.2 Your pay will be replaced with statutory maternity pay if you are eligible. - 12.3 Other benefits such as holiday entitlement and pension contributions will continue as set out below.
+During ordinary maternity leave and additional maternity leave, all the terms and conditions of your contract except normal pay will continue.
+Your pay will be replaced with statutory maternity pay if you are eligible.

+Other benefits such as holiday entitlement and pension contributions will continue as set out below.

-13 Holiday entitlement
+Holiday entitlement

-- 13.1 You will continue to accrue your holiday entitlement during your maternity leave. - 13.2 You should make every effort to take any outstanding holiday entitlement before commencing maternity leave or immediately after your maternity leave has ended. - 13.3 Any holiday entitlement that has not been taken because of maternity leave may be carried over into the next holiday year with the agreement of your Line Manager.
+You will continue to accrue your holiday entitlement during your maternity leave.

+You should make every effort to take any outstanding holiday entitlement before commencing maternity leave or immediately after your maternity leave has ended.

+Any holiday entitlement that has not been taken because of maternity leave may be carried over into the next holiday year with the agreement of your line manager.

-14 Pension contributions
+Pension contributions

-- 14.1 We will continue to make pension contributions based on your normal pay during ordinary maternity leave and any period of paid additional maternity leave. - 14.2 The contributions that you make will be based on the actual pay that you receive during your maternity leave. - 14.3 Our pension contributions will cease during any period of unpaid additional maternity leave.
+We will continue to make pension contributions based on your normal pay during ordinary maternity leave and any period of paid additional maternity leave.

+The contributions that you make will be based on the actual pay that you receive during your maternity leave.
+Our pension contributions will cease during any period of unpaid additional maternity leave.

-15 Contact during maternity leave
+Contact during maternity leave

-- 15.1 We reserve the right to maintain reasonable contact with you during your maternity leave. - 15.2 This may be to discuss your plans for returning to work, to discuss any special arrangements to be made or training to be given to ease your return to work, or to update you on developments at work during your absence.
+We reserve the right to maintain reasonable contact with you during your maternity leave.
+This may be to discuss your plans for returning to work, to discuss any special arrangements to be made or training to be given to ease your return to work, or to update you on developments at work during your absence.

-16 Keeping-in-touch days during maternity leave
+Keeping-in-touch days during maternity leave

-16.1 You can agree to work or attend training for up to 10-days during your maternity leave without that work bringing your maternity leave or statutory maternity pay to an end.
-These are known as 'keeping-intouch' (KIT) days.
+You can agree to work or attend training for up to ten-days during your maternity leave without that work bringing your maternity leave or statutory maternity pay to an end.
+These are known as 'keeping-in-touch' (KIT) days.